I2PC/docs/docs/Developers/HowToRelease2.0/index.rst

 Steps to Create a New Release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. Add a new section in ``changeLOG.md`` including:
+1. Add a new section in ``changeLOG.md`` including Version number and Description of changes

-   - Version number
-   - Description of changes

-2. Trigger the ``Release`` GitHub manual action to generate:

-   - A new Git tag
+2. Trigger the ``Release`` GitHub manual action to generate a new Git tag
-   - A GitHub Release

 xmippViz 🗃️